What hiring managers actually look for

 Key skills to include

-The skills that make substitute teachers effective:
+The skills that make substitute teachers effective, worded the way screening software expects to read them:

 Tip: If you have been requested by name by teachers, mention it.
 Being a 'requested sub' signals high quality.

-Resume summary examples you can steal
+Summary examples you can steal

-Use one as a starting point, then swap in your own technologies, numbers, and achievements.
+Use one as a starting point, then swap in your own platforms, numbers, and achievements.

 Writing strong experience bullets